Gregnald/Camuflaged-proof-of-concept/README.md

 - Follow Railway's instructions to **connect your service to the web**.

 ### **4️⃣ How It Works (Once Deployed)**
+✅ Admin must login and click on "Start Loop" for auto attendace marking on qr generation for registered users.
+                                       OR
 ✅ Any registered user can **sign in and mark attendance** for **everyone in the same batch/group**.
 ✅ New users can **register** and need not to register again lest admin forget to save and update the latest database .
 ✅ As long as **one user scans attendance, all others in that batch are marked present**.